-Shelley M. Shier, a Canadian-American, based in new York City, specializes in fine art and entertainment and works in conjunction with Broadway Bound Fine Arts and Entertainment, a company she founded in 1998.
+Shelley M. Shier, Canadian-American, based in New York City, specializes in fine art and entertainment and works in conjunction with Broadway Bound Fine Arts and Entertainment, a company she founded in 1998.

 Shier has been involved in the arts and entertainment industry since she was a child and comes from a family that owned jazz and blues clubs, invested in Broadway shows and through Seven Arts Productions, a company controlled by a family member, financed many notable motion pictures in the 1950s and early 1960s, such as Giant, West Side Story, Funny Girl, Whatever Happened To Baby Jane and many more.

 Shier left Canada to study with Stella Adler in New York in the late 70’s and graduated from the Conservatory of Acting at City Center.
 At the same time she was part of The Soho Artist’s Theater Company for five years.
 During this time she supported herself working for New York City art galleries and with selected clients at Sotheby’s and Christie's.

 In 1983, Shier formed HOSS, Inc. and went on to produce hundreds of large-scale musical and theatrical productions throughout the world.
 For four decades, she has worked with hundreds of celebrated entertainers such as Tony Bennett, Carol Burnett, Della Reese, Debbie Reynolds, Tommy Tune, Sofia Loren, Audrey Hepburn, Clint Eastwood and countless others.